HOW IMPORTANT IS IT TO FILTER YOUR TAP WATER?

 “The vast majority of consumers don’t know this.
 But legal limits are set not just on what is

 healthy but on feasibility and cost,” she says.
-“If a certain chemical is hazardous to your health but also very costly to remove, the legal limit [for that contaminant] increases.”
+“If a certain chemical is hazardous to your health but also very costly to remove, the legal limit increases.”

 She says part of the issue is that we don’t protect our source water.
 “Industrial and agricultural pollutants can freely enter our waterways,” she says.
 “Which means the utilities have to add more and more chemicals to get the contaminants to a level below what is required by the EPA.”

 Chlorine, a chemical commonly used to disinfect public water, is a big part of the problem.
-“When water has anything organic in it — decaying leaves or trees, manure — the chlorine reacts [with these elements] to form disinfectant byproducts.
+“When water has anything organic in it — decaying leaves or trees, manure — the chlorine reacts to form disinfectant byproducts.
 Many of which have been linked to cancer,” she says.

 Here in the Bay Area, most of our water comes from snowmelt that flows into the Hetch Hetchy watershed in Yosemite National Park.
 There’s no two ways about it, our tap water is downright delicious.
 We were curious, is better tasting water safer to drink?